Achievable logoAchievable logo

 pH=14−pOH=14−5.12=8.88.

 Hence, a 0.10M solution of sodium acetate is basic, with a pH≈8.88.
-This occurs because the acetate anion (the weak base) partially hydrolyzes, generating OH− and raising the pH above 7.
+This happens because the acetate anion acts as a weak base and partially hydrolyzes in water, producing OH− and raising the pH above 7.

 H-Acid↔H++Acid−

-In parallel, the base dissociation constant (Kb) measures how strongly a base accepts protons from water, following the equilibrium:
+Similarly, the base dissociation constant (Kb) describes how strongly a base produces hydroxide by accepting a proton from water:

 Base+H2O↔H-Base++OH−